puppetlabs/pdksync/README.md

 Overview
 --------

-Pdksync was first created in order to allow for a more efficient method o running a 'PDK Update' command against the various repositories that we manage, thus keeping them up to date with the changes made to the pdk.
+Pdksync was first created in order to allow for a more efficient method of running a `pdk update` command against the various repositories that we manage, keeping them up to date with the changes made to the `pdk`.

 Usage
 ----------